sami-sinnari/MilestoneProject4/README.md

 ## Schema Design

 I have designed the schema in five main models by considering parts of the website and needs of the database.
+SQLite3 was used in development as part of the Django framework and Heroku Postgres was used for Production.

 Models/Sections is schema are :
   - user_profile